-We first computed four true polar wander paths for the last 120 Ma using the four different mantle reference frames (Fig. 2, Table S3).
-The paths show the motion of the time-averaged paleomagnetic pole position, which is assumed to coincide with the spin axis, relative to the 'mean' mantle.
-The

-TPWPs thus visualize the motion of the spin axis in a fixed mantle frame, providing direct estimates of the magnitude, rate, and direction of TPW.
-The four TPWPs show a similar first-order geometry for the last 120 Ma (Fig. 2a-d).
+We first computed four TPWPs for the last 120 Ma using the four different mantle reference frames (Figure 2, Table S3 in Supporting Information S1).
+The paths show the motion of the time-averaged paleomagnetic pole position, which is assumed to coincide with the spin axis, relative to the "mean" mantle.
+The TPWPs thus visualize the motion of the spin axis in a fixed mantle frame, providing direct estimates of the magnitude, rate, and direction of TPW.
+The four TPWPs show a similar first-order geometry for the last 120 Ma (Figures 2a-2d).
 All four paths show a back-and-forth motion of the spin axis during the last 80 Ma, roughly along the 180° meridian.
 From 80 to 60 Ma, all paths show a shift in the pole position away from the geographic pole (in a fixed mantle frame), with the net TPW angle peaking at 60 Ma in all four TPWPs.
-Except for the path based on the global moving hotspot reference frame of Doubrovine et al. (2012), a near stillstand of the pole position is observed between 60 and 30 Ma, as indicated by the TPW rate of $\sim 0.1^{\circ}$ /Ma (Fig. 2e).
-The net angle of TPW of $> 10^{\circ}$ at 60 Ma is notably larger for the Doubrovine et al. (2012) model than the \sim 6° for Müller et al. (1993) and Torsvik et al. (2008) models.
+Notably low TPW rates of $<0.2^{\circ}$ /Ma are observed between \sim 60 and 20 Ma (Figure 2e) in all TPWPs, except for the TPWP based on the global moving hotspot reference frame of Doubrovine et al. (2012) for the interval between 40 and 60 Ma.
+This observed interval of insignificant TPW coincides with the mid-Cenozoic true polar "stillstand" proposed by Woodworth and Gordon (2018) based on a comparison between spin axis data and hotspots from the Pacific Ocean.
+The net angle of TPW of $>10^{\circ}$ at 60 Ma is notably larger for the Doubrovine et al. (2012) model than the $\sim 6^{\circ}$ for Müller et al. (1993) and Torsvik et al. (2008) models.
 The three TPW paths based on a hotspot reference frame show a sharp cusp at 80 Ma.
-Prior to 80 Ma, the trajectory of the TPWPs based on the Müller et al. (1993) and Doubrovine et al. (2012) frames is sub-parallel to the great circle around an equatorial TPW axis at 11°E, which is the proposed longterm TPW axis of Torsvik et al. (2014) that closely corresponds to the present-day axis of TPW (Pavoni, 2008).
+Prior to 80 Ma, the trajectories of the TPWPs based on the Müller et al. (1993) and Doubrovine et al. (2012) frames are sub-parallel to the great circle around an equatorial TPW axis at 11°E, which is the proposed long-term TPW axis of Torsvik et al. (2014) that closely corresponds to the present-day axis of TPW and the geotectonic bipolarity axis (Pavoni, 2008).
 The TPWP computed using the Torsvik et al. (2008) frame shows a similar direction between 80 and 100 Ma but is perpendicular to this direction between 100 and 120 Ma.
-We observe very similar TPW rates for all four paths (Fig. 2e).
-For most of the last 120 Ma, including the entire Cenozoic, the TPW rate is between $\sim 0.1^{\circ}/Ma$ and $0.4^{\circ}/Ma$.
+We observe very similar TPW rates for all four paths, consistent with previous results of Doubrovine et al. (2012) (Figure 2e).
+For most of the last 120 Ma, including the entire Cenozoic, the TPW rate is between ~0.1°/Ma and 0.4°/Ma.
 The highest TPW rates are obtained for the Late Cretaceous, peaking at a rate of 0.5-0.6°/Ma.
-Notable, we find that the TPW rate since 120 Ma - on a timescale of 10 Ma - stays well below 1.0°/Ma, which we defined as the threshold for 'fast' TPW, following Cottrell et al. (2023).
+Notably, we find that the TPW rate since 120 Ma-on a timescale of 10 Ma-stays well below 1.0°/Ma, which we defined as the threshold for "fast" TPW, following Cottrell et al. (2023).

-3.2 A true polar wander path back to 320 Ma
+3.2.
+A True Polar Wander Path Back to 320 Ma